chopperbrian/DigiAsset_Core_Windows/readme.md

 This fork builds a Windows version with Visual Studio and MSVC in the main branch, with upstream tracking in the 'upstream-master' branch.

+Note: If you want to skip the build you can download digiasset_core.exe and digiasset_core_web.exe and digiasset_core_cli.exe and run them from a cmd prompt.

 ### Prerequisites

 This project uses CMake for the build system.
 Since we're focusing on Visual Studio: